 Then, in one of those moments when you realise the answer is simple, I tried just dusting the petal dusts straight onto the fondant.
 They blended together beautifully!
 And it allowed me to build up the colour gradually, so it was very hard to make mistakes.

-Even though it’s nearing on idiot proof (this idiot could do it, after all), I do suggest trying out the technique on a rolled out piece of spare fondant, just to check that your colours are blending nicely together.
+Even though it is very easy, I do suggest trying out the technique on a rolled out piece of spare fondant, just to check that your colours are blending nicely together.
 If the colours look as though they might be too dark and intense for the look you want, you can mix in a little cornstarch to lighten the colour.

 First things first, you’ll need a fondant covered cake.
 I find that colour takes better on a freshly covered cake, so I waited an hour or so after covering the cake, until the surface of the fondant had dried and set just a little bit.
 You can do this on a dry cake, it will just take longer to build up the colour.

 Bear in mind that the colour will settle in any dents or cracks in your fondant, emphasising any flaws, so you’ll need to be very careful around any dodgy bits.